MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 Parameters
 **Note:** Because GET requests do not contain payloads, the parameter for this request must be included in the URL as seen above.
-- Base64 (boolean) - True or False.
-Sending a request with `true` returns the image data as a downloadable Base64 string, while sending a request of `false` displays the photo in your browser or REST client immediately after it is taken.
+- Base64 (boolean) - Sending a request with `true` returns the image data as a downloadable Base64 string, while sending a request of `false` displays the photo in your browser or REST client immediately after it is taken.
 Default is `true`. **Note:** Images generated by this command are not saved in Misty's memory.
 To save an image to your robot for later use, pass `true` for `Base64` to obtain the image data, download the image file, then call `SaveImageAssetToRobot` to upload and save the image to Misty.

 Return Values
 - Result (object) -  An object containing image data and meta information.
 This object is only sent if you pass `true` for `Base64`.